Corps of Army Air Defence: Regimental crest

 The Mukherjee Committee assigned the task of the designing the regimental crest to the National Institute of Design (NID), at Ahmedabad.
 After a series of reviews, modifications and improvements, finally the crest designed by Vijay Singh was adopted.

 The crest depicts the neo-facet of the corps.
 It portrays a missile in silver tint, with radar antennae in gold colour fixed on the either side.
 At the bottom, the motto "आकाशे शत्रुन् जहि" in English "Akashe Shatrun Jahi" is imprinted.

 Regimental motto

 The sentence "आकाशे शत्रुन् जहि" (Akashe Shatrun Jahi) of Devanagari script, which means "Kill the Enemy in the Sky" was adopted as the regimental motto in 1996.

 Director Generals

 The office of Director General of Corps of Army Air Defence serves as the general headquarters to the corps.
-The position was first created when the Corps of Army Air Defence was bifurcated from the Regiment of Artillery on 10 January 1994.
+The position was first created when the Corps of Army Air Defence was split from the Regiment of Artillery on 10 January 1994.
 The post is generally held by a three-star general.
 It was first held by Lieutenant General PK Pahwa.
 Individual AAD Brigades, Regiments and Battalions come under operational command and control of the Army Corps, Divisions and Brigades that they are a part of.